As promised, I’m going to explain my philosophical/cosmological theory that relates to the probability of an individual’s thoughts and actions.

 To reiterate, if we asked the question, “What came before the theorized Big Bang Singularity?” how might I guess at the answer from my relational perspective?
 Based in my experiment which involves a singularity of a sort (a source of radial flow from an approximate point) nothing can exist before an expanding boundary is formed.
 A boundary means there is some change emanating from the source.
 So, no, nothing can exist before the singularity, because until its inception, it cannot change.

-And if we were to look at the singularity as all potential permutations of our universe wrapped in implicit form, nothing would exist before the singularity, because there is nothing explicit within the WIBWI with which to form a discrete boundary.
-The interpretive expansion of our universe only occurs as we (or other system) take the potential (the WIBWI) and change or explain it—make it explicit.
+And if we were to look at the singularity as all potential permutations of our universe wrapped in implicit form, nothing would exist before the singularity, because there is nothing explicit within the WIBWI from which to form a discrete boundary.
+The interpretive expansion of our universe only occurs as we (or other systems) sample the potential (the WIBWI) from a specific perspective and change or explain it—make it explicit.

-If we were to ask how did matter in our sun’s accretion disc look as it distributed itself, before it formed into planets, we could use a rule of thumb.
+If we were to ask “How did matter in our sun’s accretion disc look as it distributed itself, before it formed into planets,” we could use a rule of thumb.
 That is, the asteroids and rocks are distributed statistically by size.
-If we were to sample the disc along an orbit, we would find that there are more smaller particles/rocks than larger ones.
-Let’s look at this statistical distribution of rock sizes orbiting our young sun, by using the “distribution idea” of statistical sampling (popular in weather forecasting) rather than the “chance idea,” more difficult to imagine.
+If we were to sample the accretion disc along its orbit, we would find that there are more smaller particles/rocks than larger ones.
+Let’s look at this statistical distribution of rock sizes orbiting our young star, by using the “distribution idea” of statistical sampling (popular in weather forecasting).
+We will now use this method of understanding statistical outcomes rather than “the idea of chance,” that is more difficult to imagine.

-It’s easier to think of rainclouds being distributed over 50% of the sky over a specified period of sampling, than to understand what a “chance of rain” means.
+[It’s easier to think of rainclouds being distributed over 50% of the sky during a specified period of sampling, than to understand what a “chance of rain” means.]

 When we sample from the early accretion disc of the sun, sometimes we get small particles and sometimes larger one.
 It’s easy to imagine the distribution of a few larger asteroids in an accretion disc, using the weather analog of distribution.
 (There may be many smaller clouds in the sky, but only a few that are energy rich enough to produce thunderstorms.
 The distribution interpretation of statistics says that if we grab a sample within a certain time duration (a day, for example) and a certain space distribution (subtended by our horizon) the rain-producing clouds do exist, but just not here or now where we’re standing.)

-So how does this idea of size and how it’s easier to sample smaller things relate to the sampling of incoming available potential in the WIBWI?
+So how does this idea of size (how it’s easier to sample smaller things) relate to the sampling of the available incoming potential and how consciousness is statistically structured?

 I call the puzzle pieces of the potential incoming relationships, and their resultant sampling pathways—snippets.
 I’m proposing that the simplest and smallest snippets are of the shortest duration because they are the least complex, and possess fewer potential relationships.
-I propose these least complex snippets, are incoming potential relationships or available pathways that form on expanding boundaries of the brain/body/mind.
+I propose these least complex snippets, are incoming potential relationships or available pathways that form on expanding boundaries within the brain/body/mind/universe.

-Let me stop here before we discuss how I think this idea of some form of potential incoming relationship, can organize with others to form larger, more complex relationship potentials or pathways through self-organization, and how they might lead to a conscious awareness.
+[Let me stop here before we discuss how I think this idea of some form of potential incoming relationship can organize with others to form larger, more complex relationship potentials or pathways through self-organization, and how they might lead to a conscious awareness.
+(With this assumption, the relationship boundaries within the universe that are assumed to expand (with a velocity of maybe three times the speed of light) may look as if they are expanding, only to invaginate within the expanding sphere of the universe (with a midrange slope that thereby reduces the fractal dimension of the entire universal system.]

-My next posting will take us through a parent/child programming using the proposed incoming snippets as examples of self-organization in the forming of the potential pathways for incoming samples and how the child’s universe (starting with the WIBWI) changes, expands, and is limited by successive recursive relationships.
+[My next posting will take us through a parent/child programming using the proposed incoming snippets as examples of self-organization in the forming of the potential pathways for incoming samples and how a human child’s universe (starting with the WIBWI) changes, expands, and is limited by successive recursive relationships.]